adamfowleruk/mljs/planning.md

    - Widgets: Sparql + content search + values results download
     - Download CSV file of results
     - Download generated PNG from current visualisation div
-   - Widgets: Situational Awareness: Ensure OpenLayers map supports features of existing SVG map viewer.
-If not then create SVG based map based on existing demo
-    - Shows live map tiles feeds.
-Support for multiple tile layers overlapping
-    - Vector drawing of information
-    - Rotation, translation (lateral movement) of map
-    - Edge of screen flashing alerts for new information of importance just out of view
-    - Command letter shortcuts (scroll, zoom, show/hide features)
-    - Mini map to show activity just out of view (Like the game Z)
   - Widgets: Existing widget improvements
    - Widgets: HighCharts: Support multiple series, axes and searchcontexts (how?) -> Use work in OpenLayers as a base
    - Widgets: HighCharts: Support 'diving down' within a result set in a single chart.
 E.g. different 'series' settings and queries for different 'zoom' levels